DrCopyPaste/RecNForget/README.md

 # upcoming features in next version
 (commited changes not yet released)
+- RecNForget now has a msi-Installer (generated through WiX) (for now just simple "silent" setup: installing to the default programs folder, running msi with higher version will upgrade, also allows repairing via programs/features (in case a file went "missing" for example), clicking "change" will just rerun the msi, not very useful for now
-- RecNForget now enforces that there is only one instance of it running
+- RecNForget now enforces that there is only one instance of it running (even though it could be "funny" to have multiple applications capturing your hotkeys and recording :D)
 - FIX error when trying to play the last file (but it was moved or deleted - missing replay file leads to button being disabled, missing audio feedback files are silently ignored for now)
 - FIX: application icon was not shown when executing from a directory different to the application directory
 - FIX: suppress not allowed characters for filenames in filename prefix pattern